LJONeill/itu-sdse-project/README.md

         │
         └── train.py                <- Model training

+# Run this project
-### In order to run this project, clone this repository, then type the following into your terminal from the root directory:
+In order to run this project, clone this repository, then type the following into your terminal from the root directory:

     go run pipeline.go

-### Subsequently, the most important output, the trained model named 'model' can be found in the models folder
+Subsequently, the most important output, the trained model named 'model', can be found in the models folder.